jandamm/zgenom/README.md

 - Update to `ohmyzsh/ohmyzsh`.
 - Implement the [Zsh Plugin Standard](#Zsh-Plugin-Standard).
 - Add `zgenom clean` to remove all unused plugins.
-- Add `zgenom autoupdate` to check for updates periodically and optionally dispatch it to the background to remove any waiting times.
+- Add `zgenom autoupdate` to check for updates periodically and dispatch it to the background to remove any waiting times.

 ## Usage